 - Less spray

-- Negligible occurrences of green water on bridge deck
+- Negligible occurrences of green water on the bridge deck

 Although I have chosen Ulstein as the starting point we need not be prescriptive, there are other equally suitable designs from any number of designers and manufacturers including Havyard, Rolls Royce, STX and Damenfor example.